demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/etherealemil-UsualScrap/README.md

 - The defibrillator has a charge meter (Not related to power) on the side of it.
 The charge meter indicate how long you've held down the use button and it must be fully charged to successfully revive a player.
 - When the charge meter is full you can continue to hold the use button and be ready to revive at a moments notice but keep in mind that the items power is constantly drained when charging.
 - A power cost is deducted when you release the use button at full charge regardless of if a player was revived or not.

-- Currently I've made players cut in half (butler, sizable scissors) or beheaded (Ghost Girl, Coil Head) impossible to revive. there will be a config to disable this eventually.

 </details>